plusonelabs/dashclock-gerrit/README.md

 ## Credits

-Of course the extension would not be possible without the great dashclock widget.
+Of course the extension would not be possible without the great DashClock widget.
 You can find it at http://code.google.com/p/dashclock/